 8. Elizabeth Siddall (1829-1862) / Dante Gabriel Rossetti (1828-1882)

 Elizabeth Siddall, known as Lizzie, was the iconic ‘face’ of the Pre-Raphaelite movement.
-You probably know her from John Everett Millais’ painting ‘Ophelia’.
+You probably know her from John Everett Millais’ painting ‘Ophelia’ and she is often framed as a muse, not artist.
 But her own work is too often overlooked.
 She produced a number of watercolours, sketches, drawings and paintings over the course of her short life.

 Siddall’s compositions had parallels with those of the Pre Raphaelite Brotherhood – she exhibited with them in 1857.
 Thematically, her skilful artwork covers medieval symbolism and Arthurian legend.
 Siddall also wrote moving love poetry.
 Her husband Dante Gabriel Rossetti forbade her from being painted by others in the Brotherhood.
 Solo exhibitions of Siddal’s work took place in 1991 and 2018 – the latter emphasised the discrimination she faced as a female artist.